rdjames1996/project-4-health-analysis/README.md

 * Webpage:
 	* We created a webpage with Dashboard including Diabetes Risk Predictor.
+	* Code Void was used as a starting template in compiling our site.
 		* Pages:
+			* Home: Introduction
-			* Home: Introduction with Categorized Features Result and Overall.
+			* Data: Categorized Features Result and Overall
-			* Data:
 			* Predict: Model Function
 			* GitHub: Link to our builds and images
 	* Visitor takes a quick survey, then we output if one is at risk or not.